 The conflict continued in Porirua harbour with PoriPori’s tail thrashing out channels and landforms in the Pauatahanui arm.
 Te Pura was victorious and went back to Tauranga.
-PoriPori felt whakama (shame) and couldn’t follow, he remains sulking in the inlet.
+PoriPori felt whakaama (shame) and couldn’t follow, he remains sulking in the inlet.

-The story says that PoriPori gave his name to the harbour (rua=2) – Pari rua, the meeting of 2 tides, is much more likely (while the legend has strong roots in Tauranga, eg a tract of land south of Tauranga is known as the PoriPori Block, the story is apparently not well known locally, their story)
+The story says that PoriPori gave his name to the harbour (rua=2) – Pari rua, the meeting of 2 tides, is much more likely.
+While the legend has strong roots in Tauranga eg a tract of land south of Tauranga is known as the PoriPori Block, the story is apparently not well known locally, “their” story it seems.

-Awarua-o-Porirua is in the background – his lizard? body is from Opihi and his bat? wings from Manunui/Frenchmans Gully rock art shelter in South Canterbury.
+Awarua-o-Porirua taniwha is in the background – his lizard? body is from Opihi and his bat? wings from Manunui/Frenchmans Gully rock art shelter in South Canterbury.
 Awarua’s story is at

 The landscape is cartoon and bold, which seemed to suit the subject.
 The view is from above Mana/Camborne suburb looking south to Porirua City on the right.